 “Yeah, just don’t hit me too hard,” replies Rebekah resolutely.
 “Make it look real, just not too real.”

 A moment of nervous silence passes before Rebekah nods at Brock, then turns around to face the street.
+He takes a deep breath and they both round the corner.

-“You fucking bitch!” he screams at the top of his lungs as he grabs her smooth black hair from behind.
+“You fucking bitch!” he screams at the top of his lungs as he grabs her hair from behind.
 She advances and pulls away into the street, causing her head to jerk back as Brock maintains his grip.

 They tussle loudly, stumbling slowly into the middle of the street, shouting obscenities and accusations at each other.
-She lands a few blows against his body causing him to lose his grip on her hair.
+She lands a few blows against his body, causing him to lose his grip on her hair.
 As she stands up, his open palm swings around and connects solidly with her face.
 The sound of the slap reverberates down the street.

-“Oh shit,” he whispers out of the side of his mouth.
-“I’m so sorry.
-That was a total accident.”
+“Jesus,” he whispers out of the side of his mouth.
+“I’m sorry.
+I didn’t mean to hit you that hard.”

-“I didn’t mean to, I’m sorry,” says Brock surreptitiously, still frozen on the spot.
+“It was an accident,” says Brock surreptitiously, still frozen on the spot.

 “It’s okay, it’s fine,” she replies wincing and rubbing the spreading redness on the side of her face.
 “Maybe we should’ve rehearsed this.
 At least it’ll be more convincing this way.
 I’m okay, let’s keep going.”